MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2.md

 > public CoreWebView2CreationProperties [CreationProperties](#creationproperties)

-Setting this property after the control's CoreWebView2 is initialized won't work (the old value will be retained).
+Setting this property won't work after initialization of the control's CoreWebView2 has started (the old value will be retained).
 See the WebView2 class documentation for an initialization overview.

 #### Source

-The Uri which the control is currently displaying (or will display once initialization of its CoreWebView2 is finished).
+The top-level Uri which the WebView is currently displaying (or will display once initialization of its CoreWebView2 is finished).

 > public Uri [Source](#source)

-Generally speaking, getting this property is equivalent to getting CoreWebView2.Source and setting this property is equivalent to calling CoreWebView2.Navigate.
-Setting this property before the CoreWebView2 has been initialized will cause initialization to start in the background (after which the WebView2 will navigate to the specified Uri).
+Generally speaking, getting this property is equivalent to getting the CoreWebView2.Source property of CoreWebView2 and setting this property is equivalent to calling the CoreWebView2.Navigate method on CoreWebView2.
 Getting this property before the CoreWebView2 has been initialized will retrieve the last Uri which was set to it.
+Setting this property before the CoreWebView2 has been initialized will cause initialization to start in the background (if not already in progress), after which the WebView2 will navigate to the specified Uri.
 See the WebView2 class documentation for an initialization overview.

+##### Exceptions
+* `ObjectDisposedException` Thrown if Dispose has already been called on the control.

 #### EnsureCoreWebView2Async